Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Pros:

-• Easy to use interface automatically highlights bandwidth hogs and other network traffic outliers
+• User-friendly interface: Automatically highlights bandwidth hogs and network traffic outliers for easy identification.

 Cons:

-Price: The free trial version includes 30-days of unlimited monitoring, and after that it allows for monitoring of only two interfaces.
+The free trial version includes a 30-days of unlimited monitoring, and after that it allows for monitoring of only two interfaces.

 5. Colasoft Capsa Free